renesas-rz/rz_gstreamer_sample_code/05_gst-audiorecord/README.md

 Basically, this script analyzes the /proc/asound/cards file to get sound cards.
 >Note: This script can be used in combination with gst-audiorecord application.

-For further information on how this script is implemented, please refer to the following code block:
+For further information on how this script is implemented, please refer to the following lines of code:
 ```sh
 ALSA_DEV_FILE="/proc/asound/cards"